 We'll typically begin with an initial free consultation so you know that it's right for you.

-During the session you'll be guided through the process which involves some questions and then techniques adapted to your situation.
+During the session you'll be guided through the process which involves some questions and then techniques adapted to your specific needs.

-You may experience some profound relaxation, but the the session is very interactive, you'll be taking an active role and be expected to fully participate.
+You may experience some profound relaxation, but the the session is very interactive.

 Master Your Self Talk